KanagawaMarcos/react-refactor/README.md

 - At work, you have the ability to use the entire internet to solve problems.
 You may use whatever you need during this exercise to aid your work.
 - Focus on the functionality of your table, not styling.
+- An additional model `User` is included.
+While you do not have to create the table for this, it is provided to give extra context into what we'd like for the `Table` component to do.